codybenlewis/quick-draw-for-processing/README.md

 # Getting Started

-To begin you'll have to first make sure you have the [latest version](https://www.processing.org/download/) of Processing Installed.
-This library has not yet been tested with deprecated versions.
+To begin, you'll have to first make sure you have the latest of Processing downloaded and installed, which you can get from [their website](https://www.processing.org/download/).
+You'll also need a copy of this library on your desktop, which you can get by clicking on the download button at [https://github.com/codybenlewis/Quick-Draw-for-Processing](https://github.com/codybenlewis/Quick-Draw-for-Processing) and selecting one of the packages provided.

-[Simplified Drawing Files](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified) from the Google Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset).
+Lastly, you'll need [Simplified Drawing Files](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified) from the Google Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset).
+The library has been designed specifically to work with only these types of files.

 >**Simplified Drawing files (.ndjson)**
 >